Birch & Gaydon, and ZenithCopyright © David Boettcher 2006 - 2017 all rights reserved.

 Back to the top of the page.

-The Langbourne has a screw back and bezel case similar to the Submarine watch also made by Tavannes.
+The Langbourne has a screw back and bezel case similar to the Submarine watch that was also made by Tavannes.
 However, the Langbourne case is not waterproof; it does not have the gland in the stem tube or recesses for waxed cotton gasket in the screw back and bezel that the Submarine case watch has.
 Langbourne cases all carry a reference number 3305910, only three digits short of the reference number seen in all Submarine watch cases, 3305913.
 This suggests that these numbers are Tavannes case design reference numbers, and that the fully waterproof case of the Submarine watch was a development of the Langbourne case.
-It is rather strange that Birch & Gaydon never sold the Submarine watch, but
+It is strange that Birch & Gaydon didn't sell the Submarine watch, but Brook and Son of Edinburgh advertised that they were the sole agents so had presumably negotiated an exclusive deal with Tavannes.

 Back to the top of the page.